model-checking/rust-lean-models/README.md

 ## rust-lean-models

-Lean models of various functions from Rust libraries to facilitate Lean-based verification of Rust programs.
+Lean models of various functions and data types from Rust libraries to facilitate Lean-based verification of Rust programs.

 ## Description